BWibo/3dcitydb-mkdocs/docs/citydb-tool/export_shared_options.md

 is queried, deleted, imported, or exported.

-For details on how to configure database connections, including host, port, schema, and credentials, refer to the [Database Connection Options documentation](db-connection.md) This section provides a comprehensive explanation of all available connection parameters.
+For details on how to configure database connections, including host, port, schema, and credentials, refer to the [Database Connection Options](db-connection.md).
+This section provides a comprehensive explanation of all available connection parameters.

 ## Examples